tusharmath/Multi-threaded-downloader/README.md

 Upcoming features!
 -------------------
 1. Create a user interface.

 2. Have different video download algorithms to boost up video download performance.

 3. Work as a proxy with video sites such as youtube so that buffering is completely removed.

+4. Will be able to restart abruptly terminated threads.

+5. Able to install through node package manager.

+6. Supports partial downloads for eg - downloading from 30 to 70% of the complete file.